This is just a start! Check out the basket of brochures for many more options.

 including static displays, Air Show Expo exhibits, and vendors selling souvenirs and memorabilia.

-Whale Watching Season – (December through March) From December through March, visitors to San Diego have the unique opportunity to glimpse one of nature’s most extraordinary events—the migration of California gray whales.
+Whale Watching – (December through March) From December through March, visitors to San Diego have the unique opportunity to glimpse one of nature’s most extraordinary events—the migration of California gray whales.
 View these beautiful mammals as they travel from the chilly Alaskan seas to the warm water lagoons of Baja California where they birth and rear their young.

 December Nights – (early December)